rezanikfal/Tutorials/NetCore.md

 ```
 #### Inject Service in the Controller
 - Need a __constructor__ to inject the service
-- Create a new private field for the service (i.e. `characterService`)
+- Create a new private field for the service (i.e. `CharacterService`)
 - Call proper method of the service for each HTTP call
 - Say to the application (i.e. `Startup.cs`) about the implementation for `ICharacterService`
 ```csharp